TL;DR

 Frequently Asked Questions (FAQs) about Chronic Illness and Protection Insurance

 1. Can I get cover if I already have a chronic condition?
-It can be more challenging, but not always impossible.
+It can be more challenging, but not typically impossible.
 Depending on the condition, its severity, and how well it's managed, you might be offered cover with a "premium loading" (it costs more) or an "exclusion" (the policy won't cover claims related to that specific condition).
-It's always worth speaking to a broker who can approach specialist insurers on your behalf.
+It's typically worth speaking to a broker who can approach specialist insurers on your behalf.

 3. Are insurance payouts from LCIIP policies taxed?
 No. For personal protection policies like these, the lump sum from Life Insurance or Critical Illness Cover, and the monthly income from an Income Protection policy, are all paid free of UK income tax and capital gains tax.